narf9995/Mausritter/Game Jam/pregens.md

 # Millions of Mice
 The Mausritter rulebook explicitly states the intent for players to act brave, kill off mice often, & reroll new ones.
 The character creation process is quick already, but it could be made quicker by automating it using computers.
 But with "millions of mice" comes storage issues, so a new shorthand called the Quick Mouse Identifier (QMI) is proposed in this supplement.

 ## Quick Mouse Identifier (QMI)
 A QMI is a 5 digit pseudo-hexadecimal string that summarizes an entire *Mausritter* character.
+It isn't meant to replace character sheets, instead it is a way to quickly reference character stats without needing a full statblock.

 To simplify, hexadecimal is used by computers to make 2 digit numbers fit in the space of 1 digit.